-Citizen Services Summary (203-231)
+Citizen Services Summary (161-187)

-- Citizen Services decreases \$0.1M, or 3.5%, due to the reduction in the operating contract for Recovery Support Services, partially offset with the addition of transportation expense for Veteran Services previously included in Social Services. - Citizen Services Non-Profits increases \$0.4M, or 15.0%, primarily for shelter operations, one-time funding for Domestic Violence Shelter, and one-time funding for the purchase of electronic medical software for Youth Services Bureau.

-• Social Services decreases due to a reallocation of funding for the Veterans Transportation Program to Citizen Services Administration.
+- Citizen Services decreases \$0.1M, or 3.5%, due to the reduction in the operating contract for Recovery Support Services, partially offset with the addition of transportation tickets for Veteran Services previously included in Social Services. - Citizen Services Non-Profits increases \$0.4M, or 15.0%, primarily for shelter operations. - Social Services decreases due to a reallocation of the funding for the Veterans Transportation Program to Citizen Services Administration.

-Culture and Recreation Summary (233-249)
+Culture and Recreation Summary (191-205)

-• Recreation and Parks decreases 1.7% due to one-time funding in FY 15 to address additional grass mowing and control of hydrilla at Piney Run Park, partially offset by an additional Maintenance Specialist position in FY 16 to address these needs.
+• Recreation and Parks decreases \$0.1M, or 3.2%, due to one-time funding in FY 15 to address additional grass mowing and control of hydrilla at Piney Run Park.

-General Government Summary (251-312)
+General Government Summary (209-268)

-- Comptroller increases \$0.1M, or 2.8%, due to an increase in County's share of State assessment costs and the addition of the OpenGov software program. - Human Resources increases \$0.4M, or 1.8%, due to additional health benefits related to eight new positions for the Drug Enforcement Support Program and one new Maintenance Specialist at Piney Run Park. - Technology Services increases \$0.4M, or 10.1%, primarily due to security upgrades, professional training, and contracted developer services. - Board of Elections increases \$0.2M, or 29.8% due to costs associated with the new optical scan voting system.
+- Comptroller increases \$0.1M, or 2.8%, due to an increase in County's share of State assessment costs and the addition of the OpenGov software program. - Human Resources increases \$0.3M, or 1.8%, due to additional health benefits related to eight new positions for the Drug Enforcement Support Program and OPEB allocation. - Technology Services increases \$0.4M, or 9.3%, primarily due to security upgrades, professional training, and contracted developer services. - Board of Elections increases \$0.2M, or 29.8% due to costs associated with the new optical scan voting system.

-Debt, Transfers, and Reserves Summary (321-328)
+Debt, Transfers, and Reserves Summary (279-284)

-- Debt Service increases slightly in FY 16 primarily due to bonds sold for the 800 MHz Digital Radio System. - Agricultural Land Preservation Debt Service increases due to planned Installment Purchase Agreement easement transactions. - Intergovernmental Transfers increases due to State Aid for Fire and an NPDES compliance position, which are both offset in other budgets, as well as increased payments to Towns based on the Town Program formula. - Interfund Transfers increases due to a one-time transfer of funds to establish the Risk Workers Compensation ISF. - The Reserve for Contingency is generally set at 1% of the General Fund revenues.
+- Debt Service increases slightly in FY 16 due to bonds sold for the 800 MHz Digital Radio System and Pavement Management. - Agricultural Land Preservation Debt Service increases due to planned Installment Purchase Agreement easement transactions. - Intergovernmental Transfers increases due to State Aid for Fire and an NPDES compliance position, which are both offset in other budgets, as well as increased payments to Towns based on the Town Program formula. - Interfund Transfers increases due to additional one-time funds transferred to the Solid Waste Enterprise Fund and a one-time transfer of funds to establish the Risk Workers Compensation ISF. - The Reserve for Contingency is generally set at 1% of the General Fund revenues.
 The Reserve for Contingency increases due to the addition of funding for the housing of prisoners offsite and funding for a Reserve for Positions.